 - Skin infections

 You have three main choices when it comes to pet hair lint rollers.
-They all work on the same process.
-A friction surface adheres to the pet hair (both long and short), collecting them from the fabric for easy disposal.
+They all work in the same way.
+A friction surface adheres to the pet hair (both long and short), collecting it from the fabric for easy disposal.
 Each type comes with its pros and cons, summarized in the table below.

 |Pet Hair Lint Roller Type||Pros||Cons|

 |Disposable||Picks up hair, fibers, strings, dirt, and lint||Wasteful: One roller can produce 99 feet of unrecyclable sticky paper|

 |Reusable||No waste, picks up hair, lint, fibers, string||Stickiness may run out; Can leave sticky residue behind on fabric|

 |Reusable Fabric||No waste, picks up hair, lint, fibers, string||May not feature a collection device for hair|